 We welcome any visitors in town whether travelling for business or the ultimate vacation, our hotel has it all.
 Our banquet facilities are perfect for catering to both corporate meetings and splendid intimate weddings affairs.

 Our onsite indoor Waves Water Park makes us a favorite attraction, urban oasis fun for the entire family.
 It's easy to spend a day exploring the points of interest this city and its’ surrounding areas have to offer.
-The Calgary Stampede and Calaway Park are a great place to get your adrenaline started but for those who are looking for something more, we use the Majestic Rocky Mountains as our backdrop, making for an adventurous or relaxing daytrip.
+The Calgary Stampede and Calaway Park are a great place to get your adrenaline started.

 This full service award winning hotel features friendly staff eager to ensure your experience is a positive one.
 Whether you're here for the oil and gas show or to stroll around and discover new restaurants, it's all easy when you have the preferred business address in our city.